 Category Archives: For Anyone who dares

 A dermatologist told me I should start wearing sunscreen when hunting.
 I tried it on several hunts and hated it.
 Why?
 It’s a mixed message.
-The distinct odor of sunscreen is evocative of beeches and salt spray, not vegetation and … Continue reading
+The distinct odor of sunscreen is evocative of beaches and salt spray, not vegetation and … Continue reading

 This article written and published by Christian News, November 2020.
 The introductory remarks, in italics, are from Rev. Phil Hale, the editor.

 I didn’t even want to write up this account of my 2019 visit to a Cowboy Church in Bryan, Texas.

 Read the 19 Bible passages below and tell me that the way of the world is not sword, famine, and pestilence?
 Christianity and Christians, historically, have stood out in times of pestilence.
 We were not the man who dressed like a … Continue reading

 A LCMS seminarian told me back in circa 2002 or so: You leave the Synod you die.
 That’s definitely what you’re led to believe by the churchmen and bureaucrats, who equate to Sauron and Saruman in the Lord of the … Continue reading

 P***ed is a vulgarism now accepted by society.
 There are some expressions the Army uses that are still vulgar and unacceptable to society.
 Nevertheless, they express accurately certain situations.
 And it’s accurate to say the people of Sodom were pi**ed … Continue reading

 “Let’s get physical, physical…Let me hear your body talk,” sang Oliva Newton-John in 1981.
 Well, we’ve went a step beyond that.
 Now the national zeitgeist says “Let’s get chemical, chemical…Let me hear my body talk.”